The great car insurance con as soaring cost of premiums driving motorists to sell up

 One woman, who did not wish to be named, said she was selling her car because she couldn’t afford the insurance and the ULEZ fee.
 A single mother to a 15-month-old, she has now bought a baby seat to take her child on her bike instead.

-Todd Bialaszewski, a mechanic and founder of Junk Car Medics, said he’s seen more and more motorists complaining about a sharp uptick in their insurance costs – despite their policies staying the same and there being no accidents.
+Todd Bialaszewski, a mechanic and founder of Junk Car Medics, said he has seen more and more motorists complaining about a sharp uptick in their insurance costs – despite their policies staying the same and there being no accidents.

 Some drivers are “caught in a tough spot, wondering if they can afford to keep their cherished vehicles because of these financial burdens”.